-unique part about being in the ACF, according to Philip, is seeing how the cadets benefit: immense pride watching the cadets achieve and overcome some of their own problems.
 The cadets always surprise me with their effort, commitment and spirit and the best thing is that I get to be part of it.
-There is a real sense of family. within the Army Cadets.'
+There is a real sense of family. friendship, equality and inclusion within the Army Cadets.'

-Philip would encourage others to join as volunteers: "You can't teach experience and, with the right attitude and willingness to learn how the ACF works as a youth organisation, I'd encourage any former soldiers to join up."
+Philip would encourage others to join as volunteers: "You can't teach experience and, with the right attitude and willingness to earn how the ACF works as a youth organisation, I'd encourage any former soldiers to join up."